Portillo's (PTLO)

 5. Revenue Growth

-As you can see below, Portillo's grew its sales at a decent 7.5% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it opened new restaurants and expanded its reach.
+As you can see below, Portillo’s sales grew at a decent 7.3% compounded annual growth rate over the last six years as it opened new restaurants and expanded its reach.

-This quarter, Portillo’s revenue grew by 1.8% year on year to $181.4 million, falling short of Wall Street’s estimates.
+This quarter, Portillo’s $185.7 million of revenue was flat year on year and in line with Wall Street’s estimates.

 6. Restaurant Performance